kvalle/schmansible/bloggpost/infrastructure-as-data.md

 [Puppet](https://puppetlabs.com/) allows you to put your data in [Hiera](http://docs.puppetlabs.com/hiera/latest/), which is a lookup mechanism that deals with the differences between your hosts and environments.

-Using Hiera you still get to use YAML, but it has to be restructured slightly:
+Using Hiera you still get to use YAML, but it has to be modifyed slightly:

 ```yaml
 users: